 The Job Support Scheme has been paused during this period.

-Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.
-All UK-wide employers with a PAYE scheme that was created and started on or before 28 February 2020
+Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salaries for those employees that would otherwise have been laid off during this crisis.

 See our quick guide to help you apply here.

 the government’s Coronavirus Job Retention Scheme (CJRS) – also known as the Furlough scheme – will remain open until April, with employees receiving 80% of their current salary for hours not worked, up to a maximum of £2,500.
 (This will be reviewed in January 2021)

 Under the extended scheme, the cost for employers of retaining workers will be reduced compared to the current scheme, which ends today.
 This means the extended furlough scheme is more generous for employers than it was in October.